grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Most folks in these neglected waters are not much inclined to help those they don't know."

-"We'll just have to hope we don't meet most fuckin' folks then."
+"We'll just have to hope we don't meet most folks then."

-She headed up to the control room to see how Bastian was doing with that goal.
+She took a couple of steps back to look up through the hatch into the control room and see how Bastian was doing with his work towards that goal.
 He had one stick-arm up in the air, adjusting some dials on the radio mounted in the ceiling of the control room.
-His other hand held the mic that was attached by a curling wire to the radio.
-He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves, both legitimate transporters and smugglers.
-But those frequencies were also monitored by Authority vessels that might be engaged in policing shipping and transport traffic.
+His other hand held the mic that was attached by a curling black wire to the radio.
+He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves --- both legitimate transporters and smugglers.
+Those frequencies were also monitored by Authority vessels that might be engaged in policing shipping and transport traffic.

-"Anything Bastch?"
+"Anything Bastian?"

 "Nothing.
 Nothing good or bad.
-This is one empty piece of ocean you raised us in."
+This is one voided piece of ocean you raised us in."

-"Alright, I'm gonna check sonar.
+"Alright.
+I'll check sonar.
 Maybe someone's listening who just isn't interested in responding."

-She slid back down the ladder and at the sonar station lifted the headphones over her ears.
-She didn't bother sitting, but stood turning the control wheel with one hand, slowly back and forth, scanning for the sound of anything made by humans.
+She over to the sonar station lifted the headphones over her ears.
+She didn't bother sitting, but stood turning the directional control wheel with one hand, slowly back and forth, scanning for the sound of anything made by humans.
 One nice thing about being dead in the water was they weren't making any noise themselves.
 She could hear even the small waves against the hull of the _Prospect_.
-It was a rare pleasure to have such clean and uncompromised sound.
-But for all that silence, there wasn't much to hear.
+It was a rare pleasure to have such clean and uncompromised sound on sonar.
+But for all that silence, there wasn't anything to hear.

 Except... way off their rear port side.
 A very soft throbbing.
 It was faint and threaded, like the last heartbeats of a leviathan.

 She called Hemi over.
 "Listen to this, and tell me what it is."

-Hemi had excellent ears for sonar.
-He put the headphones on and closed his eyes.
+Hemi had exceptional ears for sonar.
+He stood next to her and put the headphones on and closed his eyes.
+The tips of his thick brown fingers rested on the top of the directional control wheel and eased it back and forth across the contact's heading.

-"Small surface craft... unusual though.
+"Small surface craft, and moving... unusual though.
 It seems like it has almost no hull sound.
 I don't really hear any wake running along it."

 "Can you calculate a range?"

 "Ya, it's close.
 Let's see."
 He looked at the dials of the sonar unit and scribbled some numbers on a scrap paper.
 "2 nautical miles, thereabouts maybe?
 I think you should be able to see them with the scope."

-Percy nodded and climbed back up into the control compartment.
+Percy nodded and climbed up into the control compartment.
 She raised the periscope up and spun it around to the bearing of the target.
 She scanned slowly back and forth along the horizon line, where the dark gray of the water press-fit up against the light gray of the sky.
 With the _Prospect_ on the surface, and the scope up, she could see something like ten nautical miles on a clear day.
 This was as good as vision ever got on a submarine.

 "Even if it were a fucking canoe... at two miles away I should be able to see it."
 There was nothing but unblemished gray fields in her scope.
 She double-checked the bearing with Hemi.

 She was pointed in the right direction, there was simply nothing there.

 She had a hunch though.
 She felt confident about the sonar target.
 She was sure something was there despite the fact that underwater sound can sometimes play tricks.
 The lack of any visual on the surface narrowed down the possibilities of what it could be.

 "Hemi, I want to motor over closer to it."

-"What ever it is, it's fucking small.
+"What ever it is, it's small.
 Even if we find something, and even if they are friendly, there might not be much the can do to help us."

-"Taking fucking risks has got us this far, Hem.
+"Taking fucking risks has got us this far, Hem'.
 Stay here on sonar and track it."

-Captain Percy put Bastian back in the control seat.
+Captain Percy put Bastian back in the rudder/throttle control seat.
 She gave him a heading towards the sonar target and they put the electric motors in gear.
-Her eyes locked on the battery gauge, which waved slightly as the motors started turning, drawing amperage out of there depleted battery banks.
+Her eyes locked on the battery gauge, which waved slightly as the motors started turning, drawing amperage from the depleted battery banks.
 The needles on the battery gauges were already in the red.
 There was such a very little gap of air between them and the zero mark.
 They would only get one shot at this.

 ### Ship-to-ship

 They were creeping --- two nautical miles an hour.
-Going very slow would preserve the battery power longer.
+Going very slowly would help preserve the battery power longer.
 After a quarter hour or so, Hemi called up from sonar, "We got lucky Percy, I'm tracking something like an intercept course.
 At this rate there's no way we would ever have caught them, if they were heading away from us.
+They have pretty good speed on.
 But..."
 There was a gap, and Percy could hear him scratching a pencil on paper.
 "But, we need to go slightly faster, can you do four knots?"

 Percy sighed.
 It didn't sound like much, but it was twice as much power consumption.
 "You heard the man Bastian, give her a little gas."

 There was a burning cigarette between Bastian's bony fingers as they wrapped around the throttle and eased it slightly forward.

-Ten minutes later Hemi called up, "That's good.
-We'll be within a quarter mile of it in a few minutes."
+A few minutes later Hemi called up, "That's good.
+We'll be within a quarter mile of it in a matter of minutes."

 "They must be able to see us.
 They haven't changed direction or speed?"